elmtree-askmo/cloudcannon-app/content/learn/physics/how-does-the-coriolis-effect-influence-atmospheric-and-oceanic-circulation.md

 url: /learn/physics/questions/how-does-the-coriolis-effect-influence-atmospheric-and-oceanic-circulation
 score: -1.0
 related_article1:
+    id: 119365
+    title: >-
+        What is the Wilson Cycle and how does it relate to the formation and closure of ocean basins?
+    subject: Physics
+    url: /learn/physics/questions/what-is-the-wilson-cycle-and-how-does-it-relate-to-the-formation-and-closure-of-ocean-basins
+related_article2:
     id: 119363
     title: >-
         What evidence did Alfred Wegener present for the theory of continental drift, and why was it initially rejected?
     subject: History of the World
     url: /learn/history-of-the-world/questions/what-evidence-did-alfred-wegener-present-for-the-theory-of-continental-drift-and-why-was-it-initially-rejected
-related_article2:
+related_article3:
     id: 119373
     title: >-
         What is the difference between conservative and nonconservative elements in ocean chemistry?
     subject: Chemistry
     url: /learn/chemistry/questions/what-is-the-difference-between-conservative-and-nonconservative-elements-in-ocean-chemistry
-related_article3:
-    id: 119365
-    title: >-
-        What is the Wilson Cycle and how does it relate to the formation and closure of ocean basins?
-    subject: Physics
-    url: /learn/physics/questions/what-is-the-wilson-cycle-and-how-does-it-relate-to-the-formation-and-closure-of-ocean-basins
 related_article4:
-    id: 119356
+    id: 119364
     title: >-
-        Can you explain the concept of radioactive decay and its significance in determining Earth's age?
+        How do oceans regulate climate through carbon dioxide and heat absorption?
-    subject: Physics
+    subject: Health Studies
-    url: /learn/physics/questions/can-you-explain-the-concept-of-radioactive-decay-and-its-significance-in-determining-earths-age
+    url: /learn/health-studies/questions/how-do-oceans-regulate-climate-through-carbon-dioxide-and-heat-absorption
 ---

 &nbsp;